TheNeonLightning/Imagin/README.md

     hspace="10" vspace="10">]("/screenshots/result.jpg")

 ## Permissions and requirements

-- Minimal SDK version - 21
+Minimal SDK version - 21
+Imagin requires the following permissions (will request on version Android 6.0 and higher):
+- Read and write access to external storage
+- Access camera to take a photo
+Application also uses Internet connection to send photo to the server